peterhinch/micropython-font-to-py/README.md

  default fonts are assumed to be variable pitch.
  * -h Specifies horizontal mapping (default is vertical).
  * -b Specifies big-endian bytes (default little endian).
- * -n For variable pitch fonts specifies that blank advance bits should be omitted from the character map.

 Optional arguments other than the fixed pitch argument will be specified in the device driver documentation.